 We advise having an each-way bet on the big race, as described above.
 You could just have a Win Bet but then if your horse is second you would not get a pick-up and would wish you had gone each-way.

 Because of the competitive nature of the Aintree showpiece race, even the favourites tend to be at nice each-way prices.
 So just having a Win Bet would be a bit foolhardy in our opinion.

 The Grand National is a 40-runner handicap, where each horse carries different weights according to their respective abilities.
 The topweight is theoretically the best horse in the race, so carries more weight than his rivals.
 Because it is framed by those conditions, you can appreciate the event is always wide open.
 Even the outsiders have a chance.
-In 2013 66/1 Auroras Encore won while a few years earlier Mon Mome prevailed at 100/1.
-The reason to make this point is to drum home the message that each-way betting, while it may be the housewife’s way of wagering, is certainly the shrewd option here.
+In 2013 66/1 Auroras Encore won while in 2009 Mon Mome prevailed at 100/1.
+In fact for the four races between 2012 and 2016 the shortest winning price was 25/1.
+The reason to make this point is to drum home the message that each-way betting, while it may be the proverbial housewives’ way of wagering, is certainly the shrewd option for this race.

 You could even split your stakes and go each-way on a couple of horses, maybe one that is fancied in the betting and another that is a longshot you like.

 Is There A Grand National Free Bet Available?

 As well as checking out the place terms, as we have already discussed, you could look out for a free bet.
 If you are a new customer then a bookmaker will often offer a free bet promotion.

 The bookies have differing approaches on Grand National day.
 Some remove their regular welcome offers altogether.
 They do this because they know there will be a rush of new clients anyway, so why give them a bonus?
 Other bookmakers retain their free bets in order to maximise sign-ups.